jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 90 Procedure
 (1) Every investigation under Part 8 of this Act by the Commissioner shall be conducted in private.
-(2) Subject to section 120 of this Act,
+(2) Subject to section 120 of this Act,—
   (a) the Commissioner may hear or obtain information from such persons as the Commissioner thinks fit:
   (b) the Commissioner may make such inquiries as the Commissioner thinks fit:
   (c) it shall not be necessary for the Commissioner to hold any hearing: